 The senior managers from Thailand also visited the assembly lines at the Leonardo helicopter division, an Italian centre of excellence and a global player in the Aerospace, Defence and Security industry.
 They were also guests of Pirelli for a visit to Lake d’Orta, demonstrating how civilian transport and tourism are two of the leading sectors in bilateral cooperation, together with many other fields, such as infrastructure, energy, automotive and commodities.

-The forum was set up as a channel for high level contact between the two business communities, to encourage trade and investment.
+The forum was set up as a channel for high level contact between the two business communities, to encourage trade and investment in Italy.
 Following the first two formal meetings, in Milan, during the Expo in 2015, and in Koh Samet in 2016, a decision was taken to make the meetings official by signing a Memorandum of Understanding.
 The next meeting of the forum is to be held next year in Thailand.